 Your healthcare provider will ask about your health history and your symptoms.
 You may need any of the following tests:

 - An eye exam is used to check for vision problems that may be a sign of IIH.
-Your healthcare provider will check your vision and examine your eye.
-He may dilate the pupil and use a microscope with a strong light to look into your eyes.
-He may use a dye and take pictures of the inside of your eye.
-The dye helps the blood vessels in your eye show up better.
+Your healthcare provider will check your vision and examine your eyes.
+He or she may dilate the pupil and use a microscope with a strong light to look into your eyes.
+He or she may use a dye and take pictures of the inside of your eyes.
+The dye helps the blood vessels in your eyes show up better.

 - A neurological exam is used to check how your pupils react to light.
 Healthcare providers may check your memory, your hand grasp, and your balance.